 Prioritize Issues for Advocacy

 - Size: How many people are affected by the issue?
-It is important to take into account variance from benchmark data and targets.

 - Seriousness: To what degree does this problem affect food, farming and health?